Capturing winter's beauty

 He also offers seven winter photography tips on how to take care of your camera — and yourself — while shooting in cold weather.

 Bryan Hansel Photography, Grand Marais, Minn.
-Hansel offers workshops year-round, including the three-day Lake Superior Winter Photography Workshops and "Capturing the Frozen Shore: Photographing Lake Superior in Winter''.
+Hansel offers workshops year-round, such as the three-day Lake Superior Winter Photography Workshops and "Capturing the Frozen Shore: Photographing Lake Superior in Winter''.

 In late fall, he teaches a popular Gales of November workshop.
 He also teaches one on one.

 North House Folk School, Grand Marais, Minn.
 This harborside school offers workshops year-round.
-Instructors include Bryan Hansel, Paul Sundberg, Layne Kennedy and David Brislance.
+Instructors include Bryan Hansel, Paul Sundberg and Layne Kennedy.

 For more about the area, see Artistic Grand Marais.